GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

     GlobalView                  Global
     AssignmentDisplay           GlobalModeDisplay
 ```
+Note: the new Global modifier is a "Global Modifier" like Shift, Control, and Alt, and not a "radio-button style" modifier like Marker and Zoom.

 ## New Action: ClearAllModifiers
 This action was designed to allow a way to easily clear all CSI global modifiers (e.g. Shift, Alt, Option, Control) with a single button press or automatically based on a certain trigger using [[Virtual Widgets]].
-For example, a user may want to clear all modifiers whenever the Home Zone is activated:
+This action will not clear the Toggle modifier (or Touch - which makes sense if you're currently touching something).
+One example use-case for this new action: a user may want to clear all modifiers whenever the Home Zone is activated as shown below...
 ```
 Zone "Home"
     OnZoneActivation     ClearAllModifiers